United States Space Force rank insignia: History

 The Space Force was set to announce its new rank structure in late August 2020 but decided to delay it temporarily, as a proposed amendment included in the United States House of Representatives's version of the 2021 National Defense Authorization Act would require the Space Force to adopt a rank structure based on that of the United States Navy for its officers and enlisted space professionals.
 The Space Force decided to wait until after the 2021 NDAA was passed, before moving forward with their permanent rank structure.
 While awaiting the passage of the NDAA, all members of the Space Force retained their respective grade and rank carried over from the Air Force.
 On November 16, 2020, the United States Senate passed the House of Representatives' version of the NDAA, but attached an amendment which would remove the clause requiring the Space Force to adopt naval ranks, and sent it back to the House for consideration.
 The House unanimously disagreed with the Senate's amendment and sent the amended bill back to their armed services committee on November 18, for consideration of passage.
 The final version of the NDAA removed any requirement for the Space Force to adopt naval ranks.
-The official rank structure became effective on 1 February 2021, which includes the rank of specialist being used for paygrades E-1 to E-4 for the first time since the Army discontinued its use of multiple specialist ranks in 1985.
+The official rank structure became effective on February 1, 2021, which includes the rank of specialist being used for paygrades E-1 to E-4 for the first time since the Army discontinued its use of multiple specialist ranks in 1985.
 The rank of 'Sergeant' replaces 'Staff Sergeant' as used by the Air Force in the pay grade of E-5.

 On 20 September 2021, Chief Master Sergeant of the Space Force, Roger A. Towberman, announced the selected insignia.

 In May 2022, changes to the interim officer uniform were introduced.
 Buttons were changed from the Hap Arnold star and wings to the Space Force Delta.

+In December 2023, Congress passed the 2024 National Defense Authorization Act which permanently established the titles of commissioned officer ranks of the Space Force to be the same as the Army, Marine Corps, and Air Force.